Undergraduate | MAQ-PHIX3057 | 2024

 Weigh up competing philosophical theories about justice and its role in society.
 Begin with John Rawls' bedrock theory of justice.
 Spearhead discussions about equality, multiculturalism and gender.
 Interrogate the obligations of democratic citizens.

-- A good general knowledge of some of the major theories and current debates in contemporary political philosophy
+- understand some of the major theories and current debates in contemporary political philosophy.

-- The ability to develop your own view or perspective through consideration and analysis of the views and arguments presented in the unit
+- communicate clearly your own own perspective on the views and arguments presented in the subject.

 - Rawls Theory of Justice

 - Environmental Justice

 This subject was previously known as PHI320, PHIX357 Theories of Justice.

 What is justice?
 What is fairness?
 This unit explores these important questions by examining leading philosophical theories of justice, including John Rawls's influential model, as well as the main political approaches that are associated with them, such as liberalism, libertarianism, republicanism, and socialism.
 We assess the capacity of these theories and approaches to respond to pressing social justice issues.
 We focus on issues of inequality and diversity in society by asking: what degree of inequality, if any, can be justified?
 We also examine broader questions around social and retributive justice, such as: How can we justify punishing those who violate justice?
 What are the obligations of democratic citizenship?
 Is our society and its political institutions racist, sexist, or unfairly biased against cultural minorities?
 What do we owe the poor in other countries?
 And is our treatment of animals and the environment a matter of justice?

 For textbook details check your university's handbook, website or learning management system (LMS).